kadirariklar/healthapi-on-kubernetes/README.md

 ### Step 9: Start Minikube tunnel

-Start the tunnel (keep it running):
+Start the tunnel in a separate terminal and keep it running while you use the app:

 ```bash
 sudo minikube tunnel &
 ```

-> On some systems you may prefer running it in a dedicated terminal without `&` so you can see logs.
+> This command should be left running in a dedicated terminal.
+On some systems `sudo` is required to create the tunnel.
+>
+> `sudo minikube tunnel` is expected to stay active while you access `http://healthapi.local`.

 ### Step 10: Deploy Kubernetes manifests